-7.3.2 Case study
+6.6.4.2 Case study

 The research team responsible for the Dutch case study has analysed the social network related to soil quality in the Beemster area with special focus on dairy farming and the role of co-operative CONO cheese makers.

-The results of this work are exposed below.
+The results of this work is exposed below

-7.3.2.1 What are the characteristics and unique qualities of this specific soil?
+What are the characteristics and unique qualities of this specific soil?